Spousal Rollover IRA

 The advantage in this is continued tax deferral.
 Keep in mind that if you are over age 59 1/2, you can still take withdrawals if you need the money and no penalty tax will apply.
 You're just not required to do so until you reach age 70 1/2.

-But here's a word of warning: If you're not yet 59 1/2 and you choose to treat the IRA as your own, your distributions will be subject to a 10-percent penalty tax.
+But here's a word of warning: If you're not yet 59 1/2 and you choose to treat the IRA as your own, your distributions will be subject to a 10% penalty tax.

 You Can Treat Yourself as the Beneficiary

-If your spouse died after his RMDs began because he was over age 70 1/2, you must take distributions based on the longer of:
+If your spouse died after their RMDs began because they were over age 70 1/2, you must take distributions based on the longer of:

 - Your deceased spouse’s life expectancy based on his previous RMD schedule